BurningDog/angular-tour-of-heroes/README.md

 # Angular Tour of Heroes

-Demo project for going through all of the Angular concepts.
+Demo project for going through all of the Angular concepts, using the tutorial from https://angular.io/tutorial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.